durbanlegend/thag_rs/README.md

 ...
 */
 ```
 at the start of the script, as you will see done in most of the demos.
-To assist with this, after each successful Cargo search `thag_rs `will generate and print a basic toml block with the crate name and version under a `[dependencies]` header, for you to copy and paste into your script if you want to.
+To help with this, after each successful Cargo search `thag_rs `will generate and print a basic toml block with the crate name and version under a `[dependencies]` header, for you to copy and paste into your script if you want to.
 (As in the second `--expr` example above.)
 It does not print a combined block, so it's up to you to merge all the dependencies into a single toml block.
 All dependencies can typically go under the single `[dependencies]` header in the toml block, but thanks to `cargo_toml` there is no specific limit on what valid Cargo code you can place in the toml block.

 `thag_rs` aims to be as comprehensive as possible without sacrificing speed and transparency.
 It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although you can override this behaviour.
 For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 MacBook Air.